 - Can’t be padlocked closed, only bolted

-Things to Know Before Buying a Wheelie Bin Storage Unit
+How to Choose The Best Wheelie Bin Storage Unit

-As mentioned, a wheelie bin storage solution will hide away any unsightly dustbins, concealing them inside an attractive shed, or behind a screen, that will look great in your garden.
+As mentioned, a wheelie bin storage unit will hide away any unsightly dustbins, concealing them inside an attractive shed, or behind a screen, that will look great in your garden.

-Not only are they great for housing bins, but many of the ‘shed style’ units often have a little bit of space leftover for storing other items too.
+Not only are these units great for housing bins, but many of the ‘shed style’ models often have a little bit of space leftover for storing other items too.
 This means you can also use them to store tools, pet supplies, BBQ equipment, or toys.
-If you want to store these kinds of items, make sure to buy a weathertight unit – some are slatted or have open backs.
+If you want to store these kinds of items, make sure to buy a weathertight bin store – some are slatted or have open backs.

 Finally, storing your wheelie bin away keeps it safe and secure.
 The fully enclosed units, or those which are positioned on concrete with their backs against a wall, will stop animals from being able to investigate your bins.
 This is especially useful if you sometimes end up with ransacked bin bags from pests paying a visit.

-Also, if you have to keep your dustbin in the front garden, visible from the road, a storage unit can dissuade anyone from running off with it.
+Also, if you have to keep your dustbin in the front garden, visible from the road, a storage unit can dissuade anyone from running off with your wheelie bin.
 Whilst bin-thievery doesn’t happen too often, some people do find that they wake up in the morning only to find their bin has been stolen.
-This is even less likely to happen if the storage unit closes with a padlock.
+This is even less likely to happen if the bin store closes with a padlock.

 - Concealing unsightly bins